wilseypa/warped/CONTRIBUTING.md

 read.
 Comment your code liberally.
 Especially important are usage comments: every file, class, and function that you write needs to have a comment describing its usage and purpose.

+##Releases

+Warped uses [Semantic Versioning](http://semver.org/) to label it's releases.
+Not every commit to master should become a release, but when you want to create a new release, follow these steps:

+* As always, make sure that all code builds and passes all tests.
+Perform some manual functional testing in addition to the automated unit tests.
+* Increment the version number in the `AC_INIT` macro at the top of `configure.ac`.
+* Configure the source tree as usual, then run `make && make dist && make distcheck`.
+* If distcheck succeeds, create an annotated Git tag with the same version number as the one that now exists in the `AC_INIT` macro. (see [this section of the Git book](http://git-scm.com/book/en/Git-Basics-Tagging) for instructions on Git tags)
+* Push your tag to GitHub,
+* Add the source tarball created by `make dist` to the release on GitHub. ([instructions here](https://github.com/blog/1547-release-your-software))

 ## Resources
 * The [Git book](http://git-scm.com/book) is indispensable if you haven't used Git before.